home-assistant/home-assistant.io/source/_components/apiai.markdown

 Using Api.ai will be easy to create conversations like:

- > User: Which is the temperature at home?
+ > User: What is the temperature at home?
  >
  > Bot: The temperature is 34 degrees